PyoIterator

 ge(other)

-Check if this Iterator is greater than or equal to other based on their data.
+Return True if self is lexicographically greater than or equal to other.

 Parameters: